quyuan01/pdf-extract-bench/README.md

 ## Extraction Rate

 The Extraction Rate (ER) is the ratio of the number of Markdown (.md) files successfully generated from PDF files to the total number of PDF files.
-The formula is as follows:

 $$ \text{ER} = \frac{\text{hypothesiscnt}}{\text{referencecnt}} $$